Urinary fistula at a glance

 - A rectovaginal fistula opens between the vagina and the rectum.

+Fistulas are most common in females.
 Vaginal fistulas are much more common in developing regions without adequate healthcare.
 In these areas, very difficult childbirth can create tissue damage that sometimes causes fistulas to open.

 Fistulas are not very common in developed countries such as the U.S. But they still can occur from one of the causes below.